at15/tblog/README.md

 ## Dev

-- `npm run watch` to watch using webpack
+- `gulp build` to build source and test
-- `npm run tscw` to watch typescript
+- `npm test` to run unit test

 ## Ref